Rubeena-a/wisecow-demo/README.md

 ---

 ### Step 3 : CI/CD Pipeline

+A Continuous Integration and Continuous Deployment (CI/CD) pipeline was implemented using GitHub Actions.
+The pipeline automatically triggers whenever changes are pushed to the repository.

+The workflow builds the Docker image, authenticates with DockerHub, and pushes the updated image to the DockerHub repository.
+This automation ensures faster and more reliable deployments while reducing manual effort in the build and release process.

 - Implemented CI/CD using GitHub Actions
 - Automatically builds and pushes Docker image on code changes